Quinn Hughes Game Preview: Canucks vs. Sharks

 Hughes Season Stats Insights

+- In 21 games this season, Hughes has averaged 24:27 on the ice, while putting up a plus-minus of +18.

-- Hughes has netted a goal in a game six times this season in 18 games played, including multiple goals once.
+- Hughes has netted a goal in a game seven times this season in 21 games played, including multiple goals once.

-- In 14 of 18 games this season, Hughes has registered a point, and six of those games included multiple points.

-- In 11 of 18 games this year, Hughes has registered an assist, and in five of those matches recorded two or more.
+- Hughes has a point in 17 of 21 games this year, with multiple points in seven of them.

-- Hughes' odds on his point total prop carry an implied probability of 45.5% that he goes over.
+- Hughes has an assist in 14 of 21 games this season, with multiple assists on five occasions.

+- The implied probability that Hughes goes over his points over/under is 40%, based on the odds.

-- There is an implied probability of 37% of Hughes going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Hughes has an implied probability of 67.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.